Archduchess Eleanor of Austria (1582–1620): Nun at Tyrol. Death

 Resigned to the impossibility of marriage, Eleanor, joined by her older sister Archduchess Maria Christina (who returned to her homeland after her disastrous marriage), decided to retire from the world.
 The sisters chose the Haller Convent (Haller Damenstift) in Hall in Tirol, founded by their paternal aunt Archduchess Magdalena of Austria.
-Ferdinand II gave their sisters a small allowance to use: for Maria Christina, silverware of 11,000 guilders and for Eleanor, 2,000 imperial pfennigs.
+Ferdinand II gave the sisters a small allowance to use: for Maria Christina, silverware of 11,000 guilders and for Eleanor, 2,000 imperial pfennigs.
 Upon entering the convent, the Archduchesses renounced all their titles and became mere novices.

 In the very first years, Eleanor's health problems worsened —she had intense pains in her stomach, but she did not leave the convent.
 On 3 October 1607, both sisters took the veil.
 As a monastic dowry, their brother gave them 100,000 guilders.
 In 1612, Eleanor was chosen as Abbess.
 She herself endured bodily infirmities and the strict monastic life finally destroyed her already poor health.
-A cataract discovered in her in early January 1620 soon led her complete blind.
+A cataract was discovered in early January 1620, which soon led to her becoming completely blind.
 Eleanor died in the Haller Damenstift on 28 January 1620 and was buried in the Haller Jesuit Church (Haller Jesuitenkirche) in Hall in Tirol.

 In culture

 Several portraits of Eleanor are known.
 A portrait of a child from 1587, attributed to Ottavio Zanuoli, is currently in the collection of the Kunsthistorisches Museum in Vienna.
 In a family portrait attributed to Juan Pantoja de la Cruz around 1600, she is depicted with her parents –her father in the robe of a priest (John the Evangelist), giving communion to her mother in the robe of a nun (Virgin Mary), with some brothers, in church vestments, and sisters, coming to communion.
 The family is depicted at the altar in the name of St. John the Evangelist.
 The painting is in the Convent of Las Descalzas Reales in Madrid.
 Another portrait of Eleanor in the collection of the Kunsthistorisches Museum was painted by Frans Pourbus the Younger and dates from around 1603.
-On one of the portraits by an unknown artist, which contains an inscription that described that Eleanor was depicted there, according to the art critic Maike Vogt-Luerssen, was her older sister Gregoria Maximiliana the real sitter of this paiting.
+On one of the portraits by an unknown artist, which contains an inscription that described that Eleanor was depicted there, according to the art critic Maike Vogt-Luerssen, was her older sister Gregoria Maximiliana the real sitter of this painting.